Updated: Oct 20th, 2021

 Hats not only make an outfit look more complete, they’re also great for sun protection and shade!

 I like wearing a hat whenever chilling-on-the-beach-with-a-book is in the itinerary.
 Even though I always put on sunscreen when I go to the beach, having a hat provides the extra shade I need to be in the sun for an extended period of time.

 I’ve been on the hunt for a cute hat for a long time.
 I’ve come to the conclusion that the most flattering hats are the ones with a slightly wider brim.
 This hat fits that bucket perfectly, and the model looks super chic in that bikini-hat combo.

 Woven straw hats will go with just about anything.
 If you’re unsure which hat to get, you can’t go wrong with this reasonably priced woven hat from Lulus.

 Hats can be very difficult to pack.
 I usually bring one hat and wear it onto the plane with me.
 Alternatively, you can stuff things inside the hat and around it then place it in your suitcase.
 This can prevent the hat from losing its shape or getting deformed while traveling in your suitcase.

 4. Swimsuit You Feel Confident In

-You can’t go to Hawaii without a swimsuit.
-Even if you don’t swim, any gal’s outfits for Hawaii should contain at least one bathing suit!
+Even if you don’t swim, any gal’s packing list to Hawaii should contain at least one bathing suit.
 What if you want to chill on a chair in front of the pool?
-You got to look good for that too.
+You got to have a look for that too.